 - Randomized controlled trials

-Applications must reach the CFPC National Office by March 21, 2014.
+Applications must reach the CFPC National Office by February 1, 2017, 4pm EST/EDT.

-The CFPC Section of Researchers will recommend the recipients of this award to the national Honours and Awards Committee.
-Applicants will be notified of results by email in July 2014.
+The selection committee of the CFPC Section of Researchers will recommend the recipients of these grants to the national Honours & Awards Committee.
+Applicants will be notified of results in July.